 The problem: Coca-Cola was trading at about $39 a share.
 That price was too expensive for his taste at the time.

 But did the self-made billionaire let his cash sit idle while waiting for a downturn?
 Not a chance.
-Buffett used an options strategy that earned him income of $7.5 million — all without buying or selling a single share.
+Buffett used this strategy to earn himself $7.5 million in income — all without buying or selling a single share.

 Here’s how he did it.
 Buffett thought $35 would be a reasonable price for Coca-Cola.
-So he wrote put option contracts with a $35 strike price for the 5 million shares he wanted to buy.
+So he wrote a contract for the 5 million shares he wanted to buy at that price.

-In exchange for writing the puts, Buffett in this instance received a “premium” of $1.50 a share.
+In exchange for this contract, Buffett in this instance received a payout of $1.50 per share.
 In other words, he was given $7.5 million in cash up front for his trouble. ($1.50 per share x 5 million shares = $7.5 million.)

 Two ‘Win-Win’ Scenarios

 From here, two scenarios could have played out for Buffett:

 1. Coca-Cola’s stock falls below $35 per share by the time of expiration.
 The buyers exercise those options and sell their shares to him.
 That way, Buffett buys Coca-Cola at $35, which is precisely what he wanted to do in the first place.
 He would get the shares for 10% off.